OPINION

 The circumstances in this case do not warrant a stay based on the grounds articulated above.
 First, no previously filed, significantly litigated, or more advanced state action exists.
 Plaintiffs filed both their federal and state actions during roughly the same period of time — January and February 1984.
 They consolidated their state and federal actions during the same week in August 1984.
 The defendants’ motion to dismiss — decided by this court today — has yet to be heard in the state court.

 Defendants have failed to provide this court with any evidence that the state court will be able to adjudicate the rights of all the parties to this action.
-They merely attach a copy of plaintiffs' state court brief to their own.
+They merely attach a copy of plaintiffs’ state court brief to their own.
 This brief, however, addresses only the motion to dismiss for failure to make demand and not the ultimate relief sought by the parties.
-Plaintiffs raise unrebutted allegations that the Delaware court may not be able to adjudicate *764 the rights of defendant O'Donnell, due to lack of in personam jurisdiction.
+Plaintiffs raise unrebutted allegations that the Delaware court may not be able to adjudi *764 cate the rights of defendant O’Donnell, due to lack of in personam jurisdiction.

 An order for expedited discovery has been entered in the state court proceeding.
-However, only the depositions of defendants Mullane, Aronoff and O'Donnell have been taken.
+However, only the depositions of defendants Mullane, Aronoff and O’Donnell have been taken.
 Both parties have entered a stipulation that they can use these depositions in both the federal and state actions.
 One court has found the presence of such an agreement sufficient to deny a stay in a shareholder derivative action.
-Kaufman v.
-Jeffords, 268 F.Supp.
-784 (S.D.N.Y.1967).
-Defendants make no showing that further prosecution of the federal action will deny them access to sources of proof, hostile witnesses, or any judgments rendered in the future.
-The court finds, therefore, that defendants offer no evidence that a stay of the federal action will promote the efficient handling of this litigation.

 the difficulties of ascertaining what the state courts may hereafter determine the state law to be do not in themselves afford a sufficient ground for a federal court to decline to exercise its jurisdiction to decide a case which is properly brought to it for decision.

 Meredith v.
-City of Winter Haven, 320 U.S. 228, 235, 64 S.Ct.
-7, 11, 88 L.Ed.
-9 (1943).
+City of Winter Haven,

 The court finds that defendants have failed to meet their burden to justify the imposition of a stay and therefore, the court will deny their motion.